Rishab-Panwar/WorkZone/README.md

 ## 3. Project Key Features

-WorkZone.tech delivers a complete, AI-driven HR ecosystem designed to automate and enhance major organizational workflows.
+WorkZone delivers a complete, AI-driven HR ecosystem designed to automate and enhance major organizational workflows.
 Below are the core functional components of our platform:

 #### 1. Multi-Tenant Workspace System
-- Each company gets its own isolated HR portal (company.workzone.tech)
+- Each company gets its own isolated HR portal (company.workzone)
 - Supports custom domain mapping for a fully branded experience (hr.company.com)
 - Secure, scalable architecture to enable multiple organizations on a single platform